iDrath/iDrath/README.md

 - 🌱 I’m currently learning PHP/Laravel
 - 👯 I’m looking for a job where they allow me to do my work practice
 - 🥅 2020 Goals: Get a job as a developer
-- ⚡ Fun fact: I love to walk and doind Parkour
+- ⚡ Fun fact: I love to walk and doing Parkour

 ### Spotify Playing 🎧
 [<img src="https://now-playing-codestackr.vercel.app/api/spotify-playing" width="350" />](https://open.spotify.com/artist/1yfiDL3YUEJlQCgb5Pun6g)